Hidden Voices (game show): Production

-Development

-A local adaptation of I Can See Your Voice in Vietnam was first mentioned, as per report by BNT News at the time of its (South Korean) second season that premiered on 22 October 2015; this was subsequently confirmed by VTV in March 2016, with Cát Tiên Sa proposing to assign on production duties.
-HTV would later acquire the rights in July 2016, with Điền Quân Media, Color Entertainment and Pixel Factory co-producing the show.
+BNT News provisionally announced an Vietnamese adaptation of I Can See Your Voice at the time when (South Korean) second season of the same title premiered on 22 October 2015; this was initially confirmed by VTV in March 2016, with Cát Tiên Sa assigning on production duties.
+HTV would later reacquire the rights in July 2016, this time with Điền Quân Media, Color Entertainment and Pixel Factory co-producing the show.

-Naming and concept

-The game show's title, Giọng ải giọng ai, literally translates to English as "Who is that voice?", with a subtitle of Hidden Voices.
-Being technically included as part of the I Can See Your Voice franchise, its own "battle format" would be later implemented to existing ICSYV counterparts such as; fully in Indonesia, Thailand, and Russia (used by Catch Me If You Can, between opposing teams of guest artists and mystery singers) — and partially in Mexico (with two opposing contestants).

 Broadcast history

 Hidden Voices debuted on 5 November 2016, with filming taking place at the Pixel Factory Studios in Gò Vấp, Ho Chi Minh City.

 In September 2017, HTV renewed the series for a second season, which premiered on 7 October 2017.
 In March 2018, a post from GAGAs official Facebook page announced the auditions for a then-upcoming third season, which was subsequently confirmed by HTV and began airing on 28 July 2018.

 A trailer from Điền Quân Entertainment's YouTube channel in April 2019 also announced the auditions for a then-upcoming fourth season, which was subsequently confirmed by HTV and began airing on 27 July 2019; despite the linear television broadcasts ended on 2 November 2019, it would continue through streaming until the formal conclusion on 18 January 2020.
 (Note: The 4th season has originally scheduled to air for 15 episodes, with Phan Mạnh Quỳnh defeating Thùy Chi on its tentative [15th episode] finale on 2 November 2019; this was later added by 11 unaired episodes until the formal conclusion on 18 January 2020.)
 Trang Pháp defeated Hồ Việt Trung in a kids special on 4 January 2020.

 According to a vlog by director Khương Dừa in March 2020, the fifth season was originally planned to suspend auditions and subsequently halt its production due to the COVID-19 pandemic, resulting in immediate cancellation; HTV formally decided to continue anyway and then premiered on 28 June 2020.
 Vũ Cát Tường defeated Tóc Tiên in a celebrity special on 26 July 2020.